timescale/docs/mst/integrations/index.md

 Managed Service for TimescaleDB integrates with the other tools you are already using.
-You can combine your Managed Service for TimescaleDB services with third party tools and build a completely cloud data platform.
+You can combine your Managed Service for TimescaleDB services with third party tools and build a complete cloud data platform.

 You can integrate Managed Service for TimescaleDB with: